Transradial Cardiac Catheterization

 What is transradial cardiac catheterization?

 During the procedure, a healthcare provider inserts a long thin tube (catheter) through the radial artery.
-The radial artery is a blood vessel in the arm.
+The radial artery is a blood vessel in the wrist.
 He or she then threads this tube through the blood vessels all the way to the heart with the help of special X-rays.
 This tube may have various tools attached to it, depending on the reason for the procedure.
 For example, the healthcare provider may put a special dye inside the catheter to take X-ray pictures of the arteries in your heart.
 The catheter might have a balloon attached to it.
 This catheter and balloon help open up blockages in your heart’s arteries.

 Why might I need transradial cardiac catheterization?